Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Alabama has played six games, with three wins against the spread.

-- This season, the Crimson Tide have two against the spread wins in four games as a favorite of 17 points or more.

-- Alabama's games this year have hit the over three times in six opportunities (50%).
+- Alabama's games this year have hit the over on three of six set point totals (50%).

-- Alabama is 3-3 against the spread and 5-1 overall in games when it scores more than 25 points.
+- Alabama is 3-3 against the spread and 5-1 overall this season when the team notches more than 25 points.

-- When Alabama picks up more than 318 yards, the team is 3-3 against the spread and 5-1 overall.
+- In games that Alabama picks up more than 318 yards, the team is 3-3 against the spread and 5-1 overall.

-- The Crimson Tide have five giveaways this season, while the Bulldogs have eight takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.